Nervous System Regulation for Kids: Help Your Child Feel Safe & Calm

-Nervous System Regulation for Parents and Kids
+Why Nervous System Regulation Is Essential for Kids

 We have all experienced it.
 Out of nowhere, our child loses their cool over what seems to us to be a small thing.
 Perhaps it’s a meltdown while you are out grocery shopping, or an uncharacteristic, “Oh shoot, is that MY kid who just did that?” behavior at the playground.